CptDemocracy/edx_dev204x/README.txt

 User: CptDemocracy
 EDX Username: AnthonyAmsterdam

 FUN FACT: my EDX username has nothing to do with the actual city.
-Cheers!